juanmait/seedjs/README.md

 ## Typescript

-The typescript configuration is very strict and types are checked even in javascript files!
+In all cases the typescript configuration is very very strict.
+Types are checked even in javascript files!
 It's up to you to make it less restrictive if you want.
-Check `tsconfig.json`.
+Check the `tsconfig.json` in the respective workspace.

 ---